A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

-The Linear Model U-tree (LMUT)~\citep{LMUT} combines the concepts of imitation learning (IL) and continuous U-tree (CUT)~\citep{CUT}, which can be considered as an advanced version of CUT for value function estimation.
+The Linear Model U-Tree (LMUT)~\cite{LMUT} combines the concepts of imitation learning (IL) and continuous U-tree (CUT)~\cite{CUT}, which can be considered as an advanced version of CUT for value function estimation.
 Similar to a typical decision tree, LMUT internal nodes store dataset features, while the leaf nodes represent a partition of the input space.
 However, in LMUT, each leaf node contains a linear model that approximates the Q-value instead of a simple constant.
 The Q-value approximation, denoted as $Q_{N_t}^{UT}$, is obtained from the linear model within the corresponding LMUT leaf node.
 This approximation acts as an explanation by quantifying the individual effects of different features in LMUT.
 The researchers outline the training process for LMUT, which involves two steps: (1) data gathering phase counting all transitions $T$ within LMUT and modifying Q-values; (2) node splitting phase by Stochastic Gradient Descent~(SGD).
 When SGD fails to yield sufficient improvement on specific leaf nodes, the framework splits those leaf nodes to disentangle the mixed features.
 Experimental results demonstrate that LMUT achieves comparable performance to neural network-based baselines across various environments.

-\citet{Formula_base} introduced a search algorithm exploring the space of simple closed-form formulas to construct Q-value.
+\cite{Formula_base} introduced a search algorithm exploring the space of simple closed-form formulas to construct Q-value.
 The variables within the formula represent the abstractions of state and action components, while the operations performed on these variables are unary and binary mathematical operations.
 The resulting policy is a greedy deterministic policy that selects the action with the maximum Q-value.
-The different operations employed in the formula highlight the varying effects of variables on the Q-value, thereby ensuring explainability.
-However, this method struggles with the combinatorial explosion during searching.
-The total number of variables, constants, and operations is limited to a small number to solve this problem. \paragraph{ii): Policy-based}
+The different operations highlight the varying effects of variables on the Q-value, thereby ensuring explainability.
+However, this method struggles with combinatorial explosion during the search process.
+Therefore, the total number of variables, constants, and operations is restricted to a small number. \paragraph{Policy-based}